 EE customers get a different router depending on whether they are using standard or fibre broadband.
 Standard broadband users get the EE Bright Box.
 It supports remote assistance, has four ethernet ports and a built-in dual-band antenna.

 Fibre broadband customers get the slightly slicker Smart Hub (yes, that's the same Smart Hub offered by BT) to access the internet.
 This neat bit of tech comes with seven internal antennas, dual wi-fi bands, four ethernet ports and the ability to set when certain devices can access it.
 This is a great way to stop the kids playing computer games after bedtime.
 You can also dim or turn off the light on the Smart Hub.

 This system does unfortunately create two tiers of customers, and means if you eventually want to switch from standard broadband to fibre, you will need a new router, which may result in another activation fee.

 EE users should get a consistent service with no slowdowns during the day.
 EE used to have a traffic management policy that would limit the network at busy times, but it says it no longer does this and maintains the same level of service whatever time of day.
 It is worth checking its online forums though, as some customers do report times when the network seems to be slow.

 EE may be owned by BT, but it doesn’t seem to have the same reliability issues as its parent company.

-BT is one of the most complained about broadband providers, yet the latest Ofcom figures for 2016 show only 12% of EE customers have had reason to raise issues, which is just below the industry average of 13%.
+BT is one of the most complained about broadband providers, yet the latest Ofcom figures for 2018 show only 2% of EE customers have had reason to raise issues, which is half the industry average of 4%.